Code-Institute-Submissions/francisillingworth-milestone-project-2/README.md

 The goal of my design was to create a welcoming website hightlighting the offerings Birmingham has to offer anyone coming to visit.
 Visually the website is kept a simple and tidy as possible with the objective of not overloading the visitor with information.
 I did this by splitting Birmingham into 3 distinct major geographical areas.
-By doing this I havemade the website approachable and not intimidating.
+By doing this I have made the website approachable and not intimidating.

 The website is designed to be as useful as possible without overloading the customer with information.
 There are clear links throughout the page to help the user navigate easily and intuitavely while also providing clear links to outside resources should the website user require further info e.g clear website links next to the name of each institiution listed on the website.